 Actively Recruited Position: High ranking or technical/professional related Positions for which discretion and flexibility in hiring are necessary, appropriate and justifiable and the candidate's academic credentials or accumulated experience is an important determinant for the differentiation among candidates.
-Actively Recruited Positions are not Exempt Positions and have Minimum Qualifications requiring a Bachelor's Degree or higher.
-Actively Recruited Positions fall into one of two categories:
+Actively Recruited Positions are not Exempt Positions.
+Actively Recruited Positions fall into one of three categories:

-- A. Positions requiring an M.D., D.O. or J.D.; or - B. Positions that (1) are not covered by any CBA; (2) are exempt from career service under the Personnel Rules and are at-will (unless the employee in the Position was hired into that Position prior to November 1, 2012), and (3) are either (a) responsible for the day-to-day performance of a high-level technical/professional function, or (b) responsible for the day-to-day supervision of at least three employees.
+- A. Positions requiring an M.D., D.O. or J.D.; - B. Positions that (1) are not covered by any CBA; (2) are exempt from career service under the Personnel Rules and are at-will (unless the employee in the Position was hired into that Position prior to November 1, 2012), and (3) require a Bachelor's Degree or higher; and (4) are either (a) responsible for the day-to-day performance of a high-level technical/professional function, or (b) responsible for the day-to-day supervision of at least three employees; or - C. Positions in the Bureau of Technology that (1) are not covered by any CBA; (2) are exempt from career service under the Personnel Rules and are at-will (unless the employee in the Position was hired into that Position prior to November 1, 2012); (3) require relevant technical/professional certification where a Bachelor's Degree is not required per the Bureau Chief of BHR's (or designee) recommendation; and (4) are either (a) responsible for the day-to-day performance of a high-level technical/professional function, or (b) responsible for the day-to-day supervision of at least three employees.